spavlinek/spavlinek.github.io/projects/technical.markdown

 *Technologies: Python, PyQt5*
 *CMU RASL | September 2023 - May 2024*

-Designed and implemented a Python-based face model using PyQt5 for dynamic facial expression transitions.
-Successfully integrated the model into a personal trainer robot for real-time interactions, demonstrating applications in human-robot interaction and embodied AI.
+Designed and implemented a Python-based facial model using PyQt5 to simulate dynamic, real-time expression transitions driven by customizable emotion percentages.
+Successfully integrated the system into a personal trainer robot to enable expressive, responsive interactions—demonstrating key applications in human-robot interaction and embodied AI.
+The model supported smooth emotional blending and real-time adaptability, enhancing the robot’s social presence and user engagement.

 [View on github →](https://github.com/spavlinek/FaceSimulation)